 The P100 entrance fee becomes your portal to one of the presidential mansions of the Marcoses, located at Real Street, Tacloban City.
-The house-turned-museum displayed venerable and priceless relics owned by the Marcos’ family; age-old furniture bought and obtained from different countries; and gifts from the most influential people and prominent leaders in the world.
+The house-turned-museum

-The moment you go inside you’ll see a mini tabernacle situated at the center, more likely designed as a chapel.
-This is where the mass and other religious activities are done especially during the feast of Señor Sto.
-Niño.
+see a mini tabernacle situated at the center, more likely designed as a chapel.
+This is where the mass and other religious activities are done especially

 Chapel of Señor Sto.
 Niño inside the mansion